swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ### Existential Type Synthesis for Library Authors

 For convenience, libraries are often bound to vend custom type-erased wrappers for commonly-used protocols when their existential counterpart is not supported.
-This comes at the expense of code size, resilience, and valuable time required to design, document, and maintain such code, more so if the target protocol is not owned by the library.
+This comes at the expense of code size, resilience, and valuable time required to design, document, and maintain such code, more so if the protocol is declared in a different library.
 For instance, [SwiftUI](https://developer.apple.com/documentation/swiftui) heavily relies on the ubiquitous [`View`](https://developer.apple.com/documentation/swiftui/view) protocol with a public interface approximating the following:

 ```swift
 public protocol View {